 Some experts suggest that dogs were first domesticated between 20,000-40,000 years ago.
 Dogs and today’s Grey wolf descended from a common wolf ancestor - but dogs are very different to today’s wolves.
 Modern dogs also look very different from their early ancestors, but they still carry many of the same instincts; howling is just one of them.
 It’s important to consider the purpose of howling in today’s modern context if we are to fully understand our dogs.

 Why does my dog howl so much?

 There's nothing wrong with a little bit of howling.
 It's perfectly natural.
-But excessive howling, or howling with a distressed quality, might be your dog's way of saying they're not happy.
+But excessive or distressed howling might be your dog's way of saying they're not happy.
 Common reasons for excessive howling include:

 Dogs can howl if they're feeling lonely.
-All dogs are pack animals.
+After all, they are social animals.
 The comfort of belonging to a group is vital in maintaining their physical and mental health.
 Other symptoms of separation anxiety include destructive behaviour, accidents around the house, and excessive barking.
-Separation anxiety is manageable, but it's best not leave any dog alone for long periods of time.
+Separation anxiety and distress is manageable, but it's best not leave any dog alone for long periods of time.
 They have a right to social contact.

 Dogs will sometimes howl if they're sick or injured.
-Howling helps soothe the pain.
-It also tells other members of the pack that I need some help.
-If your dog is howling for no obvious reason, take them for a check-up.
+It also signals that the dog needs some help, comfort or attention.
+If your dog is howling for no obvious reason, take them for a veterinary check-up.

 My dog is howling all the time, how do I stop them?

 Excessive howling can be a problem.
 Your dog might be sick or anxious.
-The constant howling can also get pretty annoying, for you and your neighbours.
+It can also get pretty annoying, for you and your neighbours.
 If your dog is poorly or upset, you should try to get help.